 If you know what index funds are, you will know that a complicated portfolio provides no advantages, but a host of disadvantages.

-Many advisors try to convince you to use platforms based on the idea that they can outperform the market for you with their active management.
-If people whose entire career is based around analysing companies that outperform the stock market cannot beat the index, how successful do you think a financial advisor is going to be when analysing companies is a tiny part of their job, which includes goal setting, budgeting & cash flow management, debt management, savings goals, retirement funding, superannuation, tax, insurance, and estate planning?
+Many advisers try to convince you to use platforms based on the idea that they can outperform the market for you with their active management.
+If people whose entire career is based around analysing companies that outperform the stock market cannot beat the index, how successful do you think a financial adviser is going to be when analysing companies is a tiny part of their job, which includes goal setting, budgeting & cash flow management, debt management, savings goals, retirement funding, superannuation, tax, insurance, and estate planning?

 But what about a financial planner having more skill in identifying fund managers that will outperform?
 Nope, this is just another sales pitch.
 They pick fund managers with a good track record, but SPIVA reports show that out of the funds that outperformed the index over 5 years, 74.8% failed to outperform the market in the following 5 years.

-Hopefully by now it’s clear that neither actively managed funds, nor advisors building complicated portfolios by picking actively managed funds, are going to be a winning bet without a lot of luck.
+Hopefully by now it’s clear that neither actively managed funds, nor advisers building complicated portfolios by picking actively managed funds, are going to be a winning bet without a lot of luck.
 In fact, you’ll need luck even to match a simple index-based portfolio.

 To answer the first question Do you need a complicated portfolio? the answer is — absolutely not.
 In fact, it’s more likely to lead to a worse outcome.